dyno-might/dyno-might.github.io/_posts/2025-05-29-writing-advice.md

 1. You have good reasons; or
 2. You don't.

 If it's the former, you don't need to do new research.
-Just mentally switch from trying to explain "why it is true" to explaining [*why* you already believe it](https://www.lesswrong.com/posts/Psr9tnQFuEXiuqGcR/how-to-write-quickly-while-maintaining-epistemic-rigor).
-Give your ally you true level of confidence.
+Just mentally switch from trying to explain "why it is true" to explaining [why you already believe it](https://www.lesswrong.com/posts/Psr9tnQFuEXiuqGcR/how-to-write-quickly-while-maintaining-epistemic-rigor).
+Give your ally your true level of confidence.
 If it's the latter, stop believing stuff without good reasons!

 **How to write.**